Michael A. Schwartz: Career

 In 1974, Schwartz joined the Cornell University Medical College as an assistant professor of psychiatry.
 Simultaneously, he started working as an inpatient unit chief at the New York Hospital - Westchester Division.
 In 1979, he joined the New York Medical College as an associate professor of clinical psychiatry and taught there until 1992 when he left to join Case Western Reserve University School of Medicine.
 While teaching at Case Western, he also served as professor and vice chair of education in psychiatry from 1992 to 1996 and as professor of psychiatry from 1996-2000.

 Schwartz became clinical professor of psychiatry at Case Western in 2000.
-In 2005, he left Case Western and joined the University of Hawai'i at Manoa as clinical professor of psychiatry.
+In 2005, he left Case Western and joined the University of Hawaiʻi at Mānoa as clinical professor of psychiatry.
 After leaving University of Hawaii in 2012, Schwartz joined the Texas A&M Health Science Center College of Medicine and served, until 2018, as clinical professor of psychiatry and joint professor of humanities in medicine.
 While at Texas A&M, he has served as regional chair (Round Rock) for the Texas A&M College of Medicine’s Departments of Psychiatry (2012) and of Humanities in Medicine (2012–2017).
 He is presently an adjunct professor at the Texas A&M College of Medicine.

 In 1991, Schwartz served as founding president of the Association for the Advancement of Philosophy and Psychiatry (AAPP).
 He served as president of AAPP from 1991-1994 and was on the executive council of AAPP from 1989-2013.

 Since 2013, Schwartz has served on the executive council of the Karl Jaspers Society of North America, and since 2019 on the National Advisory Council of the Hogg Foundation for Mental Health.